anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: By living deeply in the present moment we can understand the past better and we can prepare for a better future.
+Quote: Be great in act, as you have been in thought.

-By: Thích Nhất Hạnh
+By: William Shakespeare